Are Massachusetts Records Public?

 Who Can Access Massachusetts Public Records?

 The Massachusetts Public Records Law allows anyone to request public records from government entities and municipalities in Massachusetts.
 The commonwealth of Massachusetts is among several states who do not insist a requester is a resident of the state to request state public records.
-Any individual has the statute right to view, inspect, and copy all non-exempt public records in the custody of any government agency or municipality in the state.
+Any individual has the statutory right to view, inspect, and copy all non-exempt public records in Massachusetts under the custody of any government agency or municipality in the state.
 When a record or part of it is exempt, the RAO must restrict or redact the parts of the exempt records and provide the rest of the record that is not exempt.
+This is one of the reasons background checks on Massachusetts residents do not always turn up all their records.

 Do I Need to State My Purpose and Use When Requesting Public Records in Massachusetts?